Code of conduct

 Data privacy

-We respect individuals’ privacy rights and protect each other’s personal data, our business partners, customers, and those we work with, per the EU GDPR.
+We respect individuals’ privacy rights and protect personal data belonging to each other, our business partners, customers, and those we work with, in accordance with the EU General Data Protection Regulation (GDPR).
 We do not share or disclose personal data without proper consent and take all necessary measures to prevent data breaches or unauthorized access.

 People